ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 Since setting the IP protocol to zero indicates all protocols are allowed, the requirements above make it possible for two routes to overlap when one has IP protocol set to zero and the other set to non-zero.
-Endpoints MUST not send a ROUTE_ADVERTISEMENT capsule with routes that overlap in such a way.
+Endpoints MUST NOT send a ROUTE_ADVERTISEMENT capsule with routes that overlap in such a way.
 Validating this requirement is OPTIONAL, but if an endpoint detects the violation, it MUST abort the IP proxying request stream.